top of page

 James: First Martyr of the Apostles

-Peter's arrest made the believers even more afraid as they worried about persecution.
-However, this difficult time also showed the power of prayer and the strong support of their community as they prayed for Peter to be set free.
-James' death and Peter's imprisonment were essential moments for the early church, showing the bravery and struggles of those who followed Christ.
+Peter's arrest increased the believers' fear, as they worried about the persecution that might follow.
+Yet this difficult time also revealed the power of prayer and the strength of their community, as they prayed for Peter's release.
+James' death and Peter's imprisonment became pivotal moments for the early church, illustrating the courage and challenges faced by those who followed Christ.

 Three people in traditional attire exchange cups outside a rustic building.
 Warm colors and woven textures create a historical mood.